Trump knocks ex-lawyer: 'I would strongly suggest that you don't retain services of Michael Cohen'

 "The President of the United States has been directly implicated in federal crimes, and implicated not by some enemy, but by his own personal lawyer," Katyal said.
 "This is the first time anything like this since Watergate, and it will begin the call for impeachment proceedings."

-Many legal analyst question whether the Constitution permits the indictment of a sitting president, but Katyal said prosecutors within the Department of Justice may be revisiting that question.
+Many legal analysts question whether the Constitution permits the indictment of a sitting president, but Katyal said prosecutors within the Department of Justice may be revisiting that question.

 In the meantime, Mueller is believed to be preparing a report that Congress could use as the basis for impeachment hearings.